ARINC-825 Standard Explained: Breaking Down The Basics

 ARINC-825 Standard Explained Breaking Down The Basics

 The ARINC 825 standard deserves close attention in the aviation industry.
 It lays down specifications for the use of the CAN (Controller Area Network) protocol in avionic systems.
-Simplifying and securing data communication, these standard fuels the reliable functioning of the industry that keeps us airborne.
+Simplifying and securing data communication, these standards fuel the reliable functioning of the industry that keeps us airborne.

 Understanding ARINC-825 for Next-Generation Avionics CAN Bus Networks